mucommander/mucommander/readme.txt

 -------------------------

 New features:
--
+- Added support for the Hadoop HDFS filesystem.

 Improvements:
 - A proper error message is displayed when muCommander is started in a headless environment.
-- Upgraded the commons-net FTP library to version 2.0.
+- Upgraded the commons-net FTP library to version 2.0 for improved compatibility.
 - Actions relying on a file operation that is not supported by the current folder's filesystem are now disabled contextually.
-- Added support for Hadoop HDFS.
+- Optimized the opening of Zip files.

 Localization:
 -